garcia2697/bug-free-goggles/gist-template.md

 (?=abc) Groups multiple characters without including it in the result.<br>
 (?!abc) Can not match after the main expression otherwise it is discarded.

-## Author
+### Author
-This regex expression was made by Luis Garcia
+This regex expression was made by Luis Garcia. <br>
+Hi, I'm an aspiring Software Engineer with hopes into breaking into the industry.
 You can follow more of my work at the following GitHub account.
 GitHub: https://github.com/garcia2697